CookieDinner/SimplePager/README.md

 }
 ```

-### 3. Observe the paged list and use it in your LazyColumn/LazyRow using the provided items extension
+### 3. Observe the paged list and use it in your LazyColumn / LazyRow using the items extension provided by the library

 ```kotlin
 val list by viewModel.pagedList.collectAsStateWithLifecycle()